root-11/jupyter/README.md

 # jupyter
-My collection of jupyter notebooks
+A collection of jupyter notebooks.